 Making sure the RCX brick is firmly attached to your robot can be a little tricky sometimes.
-It is difficult to attach things to the grey bottom of the brick - pieces continually pop off.
+It is difficult to attach things to the grey bottom of the brick-pieces continually pop off.
 One way around this is to take advantage of the two small holes on either side of the brick to attach vertical beams which secure the brick to the base.

-Build a platform with beams and attach the brick to it, using beams and the short grey connectors (they are about 3/4 of the length of the standard grey connector pegs).
+Build a platform with beams and attach the brick to it, using beams and the short grey connectors (they are about three-quarters of the length of the standard grey connector pegs).

-Specification:

-Now you will get a chance to practice building a fairly intricate mechanism, utilizing many of the special gears and small parts that are available.
+Specification: Now you will get a chance to practice building a fairly intricate mechanism, utilizing many of the special gears and small parts that are available.
 Your task is to build a gripper arm that could be used to grasp a paper cup.
 One design would be to have the arm close on to the cup, elevate it slightly, and then carry it to the final destination.
 Your arm does not have to be this sophisticated however; it can simply enclose the cup and drag it to the destination.
 Since this is purely an exercise in LEGO mechanics, you will not have to do any programming for this assignment.
 Your arm should meet the following specifications:

 - The motion of the arm should be controlled by one shaft that you can rotate manually.
-If you were going to actually use this arm, you would attach it to a motor with this shaft, but you don't need to worry about that for this assignment. - The gripping portion of the arm should be large enough to fully enclose a paper cup, but the overall arm should still be of a reasonable size.
+If you were going to actually use this arm, you would attach it to a motor with this shaft, but you don't need to worry about that for this assignment.
+You are not allowed to apply any force to hold the gripper arm closed on any portion of the arm except this shaft.1 - The gripping portion of the arm should be large enough to fully enclose a standard, coffee cup-sized paper cup,2 but the overall arm should still be of a reasonable size.
 The robots you will build in this class are small, and an excessively large arm could easily over balance your robot. - It should be robust.
 It should be able to withstand multiple openings and closings of the gripper as well as some general battering.

-Paper Handin:

-This week's project is a chance for you to become comfortable building with LEGO and learn about the pieces available to you.
+Paper Handin: This week's project is a chance for you to become comfortable building with LEGO and learn about the pieces available to you.
 In the future building will not be the focus so take advantage of this opportunity and spend time experimenting.
 It will be valuable later.